+Keeping your home happy is not as easy as it seems.
 Ever feel like you just can’t get anything done at work when your desk is a mess?
 The same principle of distraction applies to your home.
 Enter the spring clean.
 The purpose is to declutter and return the home to a lighter state of order.
-This act of kindness is a practiced in minimalism, which teaches us the value of our essentials.
-For your home, paring back on winter bulk will make the space feel visually lighter and allow positive energy to flow through without obstruction.
+This act of kindness is practised in minimalism, which teaches us the value of our essentials.
+For your home, paring back on winter bulk will make spaces feel visually lighter and allow positive energy to flow through without obstruction.

 Scrambling, shouting, laughing, chasing, hurrying and loving.
 Phew!
 That’s a lot going on in one space!
 As a result from all that ‘living’, the age of a house can really start to show.
 Just like us, our homes need some TLC.
 Actual visible cracks in the home may require attention, such as aging in wet areas.
 These cracks should be caulked to maintain waterproofing and prevent mould.
 Always patch, sand back, and prep walls prior to that fresh lick of transformative paint.
 This will achieve a better, longer lasting result.

 Keeping your home happy in the garden: